 The Bodhisatta was once an ascetic who lived alone in the Himalayas.
-A god of perfect merit fell from heaven and was born inside a lotus.
-When the other lotuses withered, hers remained flawless.
-When the Bodhisatta noticed this, he walked out to inspect it, found the baby girl, and decided to raise her as his daughter.
-He gave her the name Asanka, meaning doubt.
+A god of perfect merit fell from heaven and was born inside a lotus near his home.
+While the other lotuses withered, hers remained flawless.
+When the Bodhisatta noticed this flower, he walked out to inspect it and found the baby girl.
+He named her Asanka, meaning “Doubt,” and raised her as his daughter.
+She grew into one of the most beautiful women in the world.

-When Asanka was sixteen years old, Indra, king of the gods, visited the Bodhisatta and gave her luxurious clothes and jewelry and a crystal palace that floated in the air while she was inside.
+When Asanka was sixteen years old, Indra, king of the gods, visited the Bodhisatta’s camp and gave her luxurious clothes and jewelry and a crystal palace that floated in the air.
 Soon after, a forester saw her and told the king about her divine beauty.
-He immediately went to the forest, accompanied by his advisors and a large army, and asked the Bodhisatta to let him have her for marriage.
-The Bodhisatta said okay, but the king could not take her until he knew her name.
-He discussed it with his advisors and guessed many names, all wrong.
+The king immediately went to the forest with his advisors and a large army and asked the Bodhisatta to let him take her as a wife.
+The Bodhisatta agreed, but the king could not have her until he knew her name.
+He discussed it with his advisors and guessed many names, but they were all wrong.

-A year passed as they gathered more guesses, and he and his men suffered great hardship living in the forest; some died from snakes, flies, and cold; others were attacked by lions and such beasts.
+A year passed as they gathered more guesses, and the king and his men suffered great hardship living in the forest; some died from snakes, flies, and cold; others were attacked by lions and such beasts.
 The king decided to give up and go home.
 As he left, Asanka stood at a window of her palace and called out to the king, telling him he would never find a wife as good as her and he should be more patient.
 In heaven, she said, the gods wait one thousand years to drink the juice from a special vine that makes them intoxicated for four months.
-So the king, swayed by both her words and her beauty, guessed names for another year.
+Swayed by both her words and her beauty, the king guessed names for another year.

-Once more failing to find her name, the king decided to leave.
-And again Asanka appeared at her crystal window and told him one time a crane flew to the top of a hill and wanted to stay there for a full day.
-Indra divined the bird’s wish and diverted a stream to the hilltop so the crane could feed.
-“The crane’s hope was fulfilled,” she told the king, “and yours could be too.”
-So the king remained for a third year and presented more names, all wrong, to the Bodhisatta.
+Once again failing to find Asanka’s name, the king was ready to leave.
+And again Asanka appeared at her window.
+She told him that one time a crane flew to the top of a hill and wanted to stay there for a full day.
+Indra divined the bird’s wish and diverted a stream up to the hilltop so the crane could feed.
+“The crane’s hope was fulfilled,” she told the king, “and yours can be too.”
+So the king remained for a third year and presented the Bodhisatta with more names, all wrong.

-Once again frustrated, the king set off for home.
-When he saw Asanka at her window he told her it had all been too much and while her words were sweet, she had not helped him.
+Thoroughly frustrated, the king again set off for home.
+When he saw Asanka at her window, he told her it had all been too much.
+Though her words were sweet, she had not helped him.
 “You promised I would succeed, but it was all talk with no performance.
-My men and I have suffered greatly and I doubt my life will be terrible without you as my wife.”
+My men and I have suffered greatly, and I doubt my life will be terrible without you as my wife.”
 Hearing his words, Asanka told the king he had just said her name in his farewell; surely he could figure it out now.
 And he did.
-So the king took his new bride and returned home, and they lived happily ever after.
+The king took his new bride, and they lived happily ever after.

 In the Lifetime of the Buddha